mcinglis/c-style/readme.md

 #### Use `//` comments everywhere, never `/* ... */`

+Stick to single-line comments, and cut the complexity.
 Compared to single-line comments, multi-line comments:

-- are rarely used with a blank margin, so they're just as verbose
+- are rarely used with a blank margin, so they're just as character-heavy
 - have a style, which has to be specified and adhered to
 - often have `*/` on its own line, so they're more line-expensive
+- have weird rules about embedded `/*` and `*/`